Penn State vs. Arkansas Outback Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 Arkansas Stats and Trends

-- Arkansas has eight wins against the spread in 12 games this season.
+- Arkansas has played 12 games, with eight wins against the spread.

-- The Razorbacks have been underdogs by 2.5 points or more six times this season and are 5-1 ATS in those games.
+- The Razorbacks are 5-1 ATS when underdogs by 2.5 points or more this season.

-- Arkansas' games this year have gone over the point total seven times in 13 opportunities (53.8%).
+- Arkansas' games this year have hit the over on seven of 13 set point totals (53.8%).

-- When Arkansas puts up more than 16.8 points, it is 8-3 against the spread and 7-3 overall.
+- Arkansas is 8-3 against the spread and 7-3 overall in games when it scores more than 16.8 points.

-- Arkansas is 8-3 against the spread and 7-3 overall when the team picks up over 344 yards.
+- When Arkansas churns out over 344 yards, the team is 8-3 against the spread and 7-3 overall.

-- This season the Razorbacks have nine turnovers, 10 fewer than the Nittany Lions have takeaways (19).
+- The Razorbacks have nine giveaways this season, while the Nittany Lions have 19 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.